winewei/nginx-google-oauth/README.md

     satisfy any;
 ```

-Notice the satisfy any
+Notice the satisfy any.
+You can also add several allow entries.

-For allowing only one ip and block all others, but still oauth it, use this:
+For allowing only one ip, block all others, and still oauth it, use this:

 ```
     access_by_lua_file "/etc/nginx/lua/nginx-google-oauth/access.lua";